ssebastianmag/hydrogen-wavefunctions/README.md

 The Schrödinger equation serves as the foundation of quantum mechanics, it is a differential equation that determines the wavefunctions of a quantum system.
-For the hydrogen atom, it can be represented as:
+For the hydrogen atom, we use the following representation of the time-independent Schrödinger equation:

 ### $$\hat{H} \psi = E \psi$$

+Here $H$ is the Hamiltonian operator, which represents the total energy (kinetic + potential) of the system, and $E$ is the total energy of the system.
-We may solve the Schrödinger equation more easily if we express it in terms of the spherical coordinates
-$(r, \theta, \varphi)$ instead of rectangular coordinates $(x, y, z)$.

-In spherical coordinates, the variable $r$ is the radial coordinate,
-$\theta$ is the polar angle (relative to the vertical z-axis), and $\varphi$ is the azimuthal angle (relative to the x-axis).
+Given the spherical symmetry of the hydrogen atom, we may express it in terms of spherical coordinates $(r, \theta, \varphi)$ instead of rectangular coordinates $(x, y, z)$ Here $r$ is the radial coordinate, $\theta$ is the polar angle (relative to the vertical z-axis), and $\varphi$ is the azimuthal angle (relative to the x-axis).

 <p align='center'>